Table of Contents

 Unusual sewer smells are not something to ignore.
 However, finding the source of the odors can be difficult — most of us automatically assume it must come from the toilet, but problems can hide in many of your home's water systems, including the shower and washing machine.

 We have compiled this guide to help you trace the source of a sewage smell in your home.
 Once you discover the cause of the odor, we will walk you through some troubleshooting steps to try to resolve the issue — however, sometimes, only a professional can fix a sewage problem.

-Sources of Sewer Smell
+Common Sources of Sewer Odors Inside the House

 If you smell sewage in your home, your first instinct is probably to examine the toilet — that seems like the most logical source of the problem.
 However, sometimes odors persist even after you have thoroughly cleaned your toilet and bathroom, and air fresheners and fans are not enough to dispel the smell.

 When nothing you try makes the odor go away, you are most likely dealing with a more significant issue.
 Examine the following areas of your home and notice if the smell gets stronger in specific locations — your nose will be your first clue in finding the source of the sewage smell.

 Odors From Your Shower Drain

 One of the most common sources of a sewage smell is not the toilet — if you notice a foul sewer smell in your bathroom, examine the drain in your shower.